fardog/fardog.io/content/blog/2022-09-09-x13-yoga-gen-3-review.md

 The port selection isn't generous but it has what I need: two USB-C/Thunderbolt 4, two USB Type-A (one on each side), HDMI, and a 3.5mm headphone jack.
-The headphone jack is slightly awkward on the right side, but there's worse things you could be subjected to.
+The headphone jack is slightly awkward on the right side—all others in my memory were on the left—but there's worse things you could be subjected to.

 ## Keyboard